Or How I Realized Two Weeks Ago That People Are Not Nice And Are Essentially Dementors With Human Faces

 runs to his room praying to different gods to escape out of there alive

 I realized that I’ve been shaped to fall into the template.
 Of course I’ve skipped number 2 and landed on number 3 but that doesn’t make it any less frustrating.
 I’ve had people name the remaining stages on the template saying that those are the only achievements I have left.
-Stuff like that just leaves a bad taste in my mouth and makes me want to get a chainsaw and pretend to be Christian Bale.
+Stuff like that just leaves a bad taste in my mouth and makes me want to get a chainsaw and pretend to be Patrick Bateman.
 It’s that terrible.
 What’s even more frustrating is that once I name the company, the next question is always about the pay.
 Always.
 This is how the world is, as I’ve discovered after I started talking to the people in it:

 - People see Amazon as an e-commerce company and nothing more.
 This makes them ask stupid questions so as to where I fit in the process of online shopping.